Board of Directors

 Richard Newman: Finance Committee, Donor Development Committee

-Richard and his family have had a home in Montauk since the early 1990’s.
-He is happy to devote his effort and energy on behalf of Montauk, a place that his family has grown to really delight in and appreciate greatly.
+Richard and his family have had a home in Montauk since the 1990’s.
+Richard is an investment advisor and, in his spare time, a runner, cyclist, art enthusiast, and frustrated golfer.
+He is happy to devote his effort and energy on behalf of Montauk, a place that his family greatly enjoys and appreciates.

 Rich Silver: Environmental Committee